shubhamcodez/Finance/README.md

-<br>This is my futile attempt to teach wealth creation to a generation that lives like there's no tomorrow and then complains that we have no money.
+<br>This is my futile attempt to teach wealth creation to a generation that lives like there's no tomorrow and then complains that we have no money because of governments, taxes, inflation, etc, etc.
 Yes, I trade crypto. :)